 - What is the password for your cellphone?

-- What are the passwords and handles for ALL of your social media accounts
+- What are the passwords for all of your social media accounts?

 Now that you’ve got through that, these are the real conversation starters for Mamas parenting teens.